 Connecting to CUGuest (unsecure)

 This network is not encrypted and does not require authentication, though it is firewalled from servers and services at Creighton that are not web based.
-For example, you should still be able to access the NEST or Blueline, though you will not be able to connect to Albatross (file server).
+You will not be able to access the NEST or Blueline.
 CUGuest is the preferred mechanism for temporary guest access directly to the Internet.